$5M to Support Small Businesses

 “The purpose of the Adaptability Fund is to provide grants to help Maui County’s small businesses comply with health and safety guidelines, as well as adapt to the ‘new normal’ amid COVID-19,” Mayor Victorino said.
 “The fund also gives business owners the flexibility to customize their investments, and retool or restructure based on their needs.”

-Grants would assist businesses with modifying operations and invest in technology infrastructure to expand their virtual platforms, web-based marketing and e-commerce.
+Grants would assist businesses with modifying operations and invest in technology infrastructure to expand their virtual platforms, web-based marketing and e-commerce with the help of experts like VICTORIOUS.
 Grants are expected to range from approximately $5,000 to $25,000; however, some grants may fall below or above this expected range depending upon the strength of applicants’ proposals.

 Businesses who are eligible to apply are: